Interstate 690

 Interstate 690 (I-690) is an auxiliary Interstate Highway that extends for 14.19 mi through the vicinity of Syracuse, New York, in the United States.
-It is a spur of I-90 (here part of the New York State Thruway) that travels southeast from Thruway exit 39 in Van Buren to I-481 in DeWitt.
-In between, I-690 passes through the western suburbs of Syracuse before heading east through the city itself, where it meets I-81 in Downtown Syracuse.
+It is a spur of I-90 (here part of the New York State Thruway) that travels southeast from Thruway exit 39 in Van Buren to I-81 (former I-481) in DeWitt.
+In between, I-690 passes through the western suburbs of Syracuse before heading east through the city itself, where it meets I-81 Business (former I-81) in Downtown Syracuse.
 The freeway continues northwest of the thruway as New York State Route 690 (NY 690).

 Route description

 I-690 begins at a double trumpet interchange with the New York State Thruway (I-90) in the town of Van Buren.
 The six-lane, fully-shouldered limited-access highway continues north toward Baldwinsville as NY 690 while I-690 travels east from the junction.
-Even though I-690 continues north of the thruway as NY 690, the numbering system on I-690 does not continue with the route.
-The interchange with the thruway is labeled as exit 1A, leaving exits on NY 690 without numbers.
+The interchange with the thruway is labeled as exit 6.
 Additionally, NY 690 is signed north–south while I-690 is signed east–west.
-Before physically crossing I-90, it features a partial interchange with John Glenn Boulevard and turns southeast.
+Before physically crossing I-90, it features a partial interchange with John Glenn Boulevard exit 8 and turns southeast.